Sylvester Graham: Graham Riots

 Sylvester Graham's lectures caused riots on multiple occasions by men opposed to his moral reform ideas.
 In 1837, his lectures in New York and Boston drew large crowds, but the lectures drew critics.
 Scholars point to the Lecture to Mothers as the cause of the riots.
 Graham only delivered the lecture three times and a riot was caused all three times.

-1833 Graham Riot in Providence

 In 1833, Graham's lectures in Providence, Rhode Island were disrupted by a riot.

-1834 Graham Riot in Portland

-In June 1834, a riot took place at the Temple Street Church in Portland, Maine where Graham was speaking because he tied vegetariansim to social justice.
+In June 1834, a riot took place at the Temple Street Church in Portland, Maine, where Graham was speaking because he tied vegetarianism to social justice.
 On June 27, 1834 at Portland City Hall an Anti-Graham Lecture was held.
 The riot happened when Graham delivered his Lecture to Mothers about sexual physiology that treated men and women as equals.
 Rioters threw rocks through the church windows.
 Newspaper editors in 1834 blamed the riot on Graham's vegetarianism.

-1837 Graham Riot in Boston

 In 1837, Graham's Boston lectures were disrupted by riots from local butchers and commercial bakers.
-Standing on the roof of the hotel where he was speaking, his supporters dropped lime on the rioters.
+Standing on the roof of the hotel where he was speaking, his supporters shoveled lime on the rioters.